KOrfanakis/Emotion_Recognition_Deep_Learning_App/README.md

 ## Project Summary

-###	**1. Building and Training a CNN** <br>
+###	1. Building and Training a CNN

-This section is performed entirely in the Jupyter notebook run on Google Colab.
+This section is performed entirely in the [Jupyter notebook](https://github.com/KOrfanakis/Emotion_Recognition_Deep_Learning_App/blob/main/Emotion_Recognition_Notebook.ipynb) run on Google Colab.
 It contains the usual steps in training a DNN model: loading the data, performing data augmentation, creating, compiling, and training the model, and using the trained model to make predictions.
-A schematic illustration of the model’s architecture is shown below.
-The model achieves aproximately 69% accuracy across all labels/emotions.
-For a more detailed breakdown of the model's performance, please refer to the notebook.
+The dataset used to train the CNN is the FER2013 dataset (more details are provided in the [Data](#data) section).
+A schematic illustration of the model’s architecture is shown below, while a more detailed summary (as produced by the `summary()` method) is included in the [images folder](https://github.com/KOrfanakis/Emotion_Recognition_Deep_Learning_App/blob/main/images/CNN_Architecture_Summary.png).

 <p align="center">
   <img src="images/CNN_Architecture.svg" style="width: 700px;"/>
 </p>

+The model achieves **aproximately 69.5% (validation) accuracy** across all labels/emotions, beating the **baseline human-level accuracy of ~65%**.
+For a more detailed breakdown of the model's performance, please refer to the [Assessing Performance](https://github.com/KOrfanakis/Emotion_Recognition_Deep_Learning_App/blob/main/Emotion_Recognition_Notebook.ipynb) section of the Jupyter notebook.

 <br>

-###	**2. Face Detection** <br>
+###	2. Face Detection

 This part of the project will be implemented using [Haar Cascades](https://docs.opencv.org/3.4/db/d28/tutorial_cascade_classifier.html) and [OpenCV](https://opencv.org/).
 A Haar classifier, or a Haar cascade classifier, is an object detection program that identifies objects in an image or video.
 The OpenCV library maintains a repository of pre-trained Haar cascades.
 For this project, we only need the `haarcascade_frontalface_default.xml` file, which detects the front of human faces.

 <br>

-### **3. Hosting the App** <br>
+### 3. Hosting the App

 Lastly, we will use Python’s [Flask](https://flask.palletsprojects.com/en/2.1.x/) web framework to host our application in a browser.
 For this purpose, the [`app.py`](https://github.com/KOrfanakis/Emotion_Recognition_Deep_Learning_App/blob/main/app.py) file loads the CNN model and the Haar cascade classifier, detects a face and uses the model to predict its emotion.
+The HTML document used to create the web app is included in the templates folder.
+Instructions on how to run the web app are provided in the [Running the App](#running-the-app) section.

 <br>